IFTIAHMED01/Number_Guessing_Game/README.md

 Created a Number Guessing Game using Java.
-So, basically, in this program, it asks user for a input and then compare  it with a number using a Random Generator library and based on the comparisons, it prints the results.
+So, basically, in this program, it asks user for a input to guess the number and then compare it with a number using a Random Generator library and based on the comparisons, it prints the results.